the-5-important-factors-in-singapore-property-investment

 Whether properties are freehold or leasehold, all of them face the risk of Economic, Functional and Physical Obsolescence.

-• Physical Obsolescence – This is when a property is deemed to be physically obsolescent if it costs more to repair than rebuilt due to gross mismanagement and physical neglect.
+- Physical Obsolescence – This is when a property is deemed to be physically obsolescent if it costs more to repair than rebuilt due to gross mismanagement and physical neglect.

 Also, there is always the fear of lease decay negatively affecting the value of 99-year leasehold properties.
 Although such fears are not unfounded, this is only likely to happen 20-30 years down the road.
 In the meantime, freehold and leasehold properties rise and fall in tandem during property cycles without exception.

 If you choose the former, be prepared to fork out extra money for the upkeep of your property.
-As a building ages, many things will begin to fall apart.
+As building ages, many things will begin to fall apart.
 These may include faulty electrical wiring, leaky roofs and rusty concealed pipes, to name just a few.

 If you stay in a condominium that is 25-30 years old, do not be surprised that all the lifts will need to be replaced.
 This can be a very costly affair, especially in a small development where there are fewer owners to share the upgrading cost.
 All ageing properties face such major issues, no matter how well they are managed or maintained.
 Perhaps, the money spent on upgrading can be better utilised by investing in a newer property?